SheetJS/sheetjs/README.md

 | bookSheets  | false   | If true, only parse enough to get the sheet names |
 | bookVBA     | false   | If true, expose vbaProject.bin to `vbaraw` field ** |

-- `cellFormula` only applies to constructing XLSB formulae.
-XLSX/XLSM formulae are stored in plaintext, but XLSB formulae are stored in a binary format.
 - Even if `cellNF` is false, formatted text (.w) will be generated
 - In some cases, sheets may be parsed even if `bookSheets` is false.
 - `bookSheets` and `bookProps` combine to give both sets of information